alexliesenfeld/cryptotrickstr/README.md

 CryptoTrickstr
 ===
-This demo application is supposed to be a helper app for cryptocrurrency day traders.
+This demo application is a utility app for cryptocrurrency day traders.
 It provides information about the top cryptocurrencies (measured by total trading volume / day) and their prices on some famous cryptocurrency exchanges.
 Day traders can use it to spot an opportunity to gain more income by just